-Your entire honors career leads to this – your Honors Thesis/Capstone.
+Your entire honors career leads to this – your Honors Thesis.

-Students may complete a thesis/capstone and graduate with honors in their major or minor.
+Students may complete an Honors Thesis and graduate with honors in their major or minor.
 Students may graduate with honors in more than one major or minor by completing two distinct theses.

 This personalized experience includes exploring a concept while incorporating the knowledge and investigative techniques you learned during your undergraduate career.
 The capstone may take any form appropriate to your discipline and approved by your capstone advisor (e.g. research paper, performance, video, artwork, etc.).
 Many of our alumni say it was their favorite part of their Honors experience.